 4. The liver is not stimulated to produce glucose

 To refine their analysis, Pierre Maechler and colleagues reintroduced a functional OPA1 protein in mice, where it had been previously deleted.
 “Mitochondria returned to their normal form, but not their activity.
 In this field, shape did not determine function either!
-Mitochondria did not look normal, so they could not function properly,” the scientists said.
+Mitochondria did not look normal, so they might not function properly,” the scientists said.

 However, the biggest surprise is yet to come.
 By looking at controls, healthy mice that had been introduced with OPA1 in its long form, they found that when equipped with these “supermitochondria,” they produced more glucose than necessary, and that their livers produced sugar without any hormonal calls.
 Thus, this study shatters the long-held view that glucose production by the liver is necessarily dependent on external stimuli.